-- 1 (i) Train pools of community trainers in business counseling and awareness-2 raising on occupational safety and health hazards, risks and social protection; - 3 (j) Support organizing activities among WIE;

-- 4 (k) Establish sex-disaggregated databank on human resources and skills registry 5 to be used as tools for LGU planning and budgeting; - 6 (I) Provide offices and other necessary resources to support organizing, 7 advocacy, training and other activities of local organizations of WIE; - 8 (m) Conduct specialized training such as negotiation skills and conduct of time 9 and motion studies to determine proper wages; - 10 (n) Provide services, which shall include but not be limited to counseling, 11 conciliation, mediation, and legal assistance for the furtherance of this Act, 12 prioritizing those with the least access to justice; and - 13 (o) Ensure that the LGU is capacitated to undertake and implement rights-based 14 and gender-responsive programs for WIE. - The local government shall encourage organization of economic units and set respective rules and regulations towards smooth interventions to support MSME informal enterprise development towards transitioning to formality. - In the performance of WIELDO's functions, the principle of preferential treatment to the poorest and most vulnerable shall be observed. - Sec.
-45. Composition.
-The Local Chief Executives (LCEs) shall be the primary overseers of WIELDO's operations.
+- (g) Conduct education and training programs that will: raise their consciousness especially on but not limited to workers', women's and children's rights; provide new ideas especially to those with the least assets and formal education; and develop or upgrade technical, entrepreneurial and leadership skills WIE; - 6 (h) Provide technical support and facilitate access to credit, market, technology, 7 social protection schemes, and training for WIE; - 8 (i) Train pools of community trainers in business counseling and awareness-9 raising on occupational safety and health hazards, risks and social 10 protection; - 11 (j) Support organizing activities among WIE; - (k) Establish sex-disaggregated databank on human resources and skills registry to be used as tools for LGU planning and budgeting; - (I) Provide offices and other necessary resources to support organizing, advocacy, training and other activities of local organizations of WIE; - 16 (m) Conduct specialized training such as negotiation skills and conduct of 17 time and motion studies to determine proper wages; - (n) Provide services, which shall include but not be limited to counseling, conciliation, mediation, and legal assistance for the furtherance of this Act, prioritizing those with the least access to Justice; and - (o) Ensure that the LGU is capacitated to undertake and implement rights-based and gender-responsive programs for WIE.

+The local government shall encourage organization of economic units and set respective rules and regulations towards smooth interventions to support MSME informal enterprise development towards transitioning to formality.

+In the performance of WIELDO's functions, the principle of preferential treatment to the poorest and most vulnerable shall be observed.

+Sec.
+45. Composition. - The Local Chief Executives (LCEs) shall be the primary overseers of WIELDO's operations.
 The IRR of this Act shall provide for WIELDO's composition provided that, informal workers' representatives shall form at least fifty percent (50%) of WIELDO's membership.
 Provided further, that IE representatives shall not be less than five (5), and provided finally, that at least forty percent (40%) of all WIELDO's members are women.
-Other relevant guidelines on WIELDO's operations shall be included in the IRR of this Act. - Sec.
-46. Local Government Unit Informal Economy Development Fund (LGU-IEDF).
-An Informal Economy Development Fund shall be established by every municipality and city.
+Other relevant guidelines on WIELDO's operations shall be included in the IRR of this Act.

+Sec.
+46. Local Government Unit Informal Economy Development Fund (LGU-IEDF). - An Informal Economy Development Fund shall be established by every municipality and city.
 Such fund will be supervised and managed by the concerned LGU through the WIELDO but subject to audit by the Commission on Audit (COA).

-For the establishment and initial operations of WIELDO, each LGU shall allocate at least three per cent (3%) of their twenty percent (20%) Development Fund from their IRA.
+For the establishment and Initial operations of WIELDO, each LGU shall allocate at least three per cent (3%) of their twenty percent (20%) Development Fund from their NTA.

-Thereafter, the LGU-IEDF shall be funded using:
+10 Thereafter, the LGU-IEDF shall be funded using: